 We are always looking for individuals who are committed to creating a positive impact on our organization and on the educational experience for our students.

-We will be hosting personal information sessions for special education teachers starting in late March.
+We will be hosting personal information sessions for special education teachers in April.
 If you know someone who might be interested in being a special education teacher please share this link https://forms.gle/5otXwhiFCLs75JSR9

 From The Employee Recognition Committee

 We have been working on the school budgets for each of the component districts.
 This includes salary and benefit projections, programming budgets, debt service, and the costs of all the wonderful services we provide at BOCES.
 We were hopeful for an on-time state budget, but in lieu of a timely budget we have worked through the state aid formulas to provide estimates for the district to use as the deadline to adopt school budgets looms.
 The excellent news is that the Governor and legislature both support fully funding foundation aid, which will allow the districts to have funding available to meet the needs of their students.

 Our CBO works with BT BOCES and all of the component districts to ensure compliance with the Affordable Care Act?
 In March, we issued more than 7,700 Form 1095-C, Employer-Provided Health Insurance Offer and Coverage for employees in the Broome Tioga BOCES region!